 A graduate of Amherst College, Todd is a Masters of Education recipient from New York University

-MLSE LaunchPad is a Sport For Development facility in Toronto focused on combining sport, education and research to address social issues.
-Prior to joining MLSE LaunchPad, Lisa spent 3 years working with MLSE Foundation organizing large scale fundraising events for the Toronto Maple Leafs, Toronto Raptors and Toronto FC and 3 years working with a small Management Consulting firm.
+Lisa is a passionate social impact leader who has spent the last decade working with Maple Leafs Sports & Entertainment (MLSE) to use sport to help youth recognize and reach their potential.
+Lisa currently serves as the Managing Director of MLSE LaunchPad, a large Sport For Development facility in downtown Toronto focused on combining sport, education and research to address social issues.
+Prior to joining MLSE LaunchPad, Lisa worked with MLSE Foundation building purpose-driven partnerships and organizing large scale fundraising events for the Toronto Maple Leafs, Toronto Raptors, Toronto FC and Toronto Argonauts.

 Our faculty is comprised of professionals from across the sports and entertainment impact industries with immeasurable experience leading and advising some of the biggest names in the field.